 The material accounting policies applied in the preparation of these financial statements are set out below.
-These policies have been consistently applied to all years presented, unless otherwise stated.
+These policies have been consistently applied during the reporting period presented, unless otherwise stated.

 (a) Basis of preparation

 These general purpose financial statements have been prepared in accordance with Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board (AASB) and the Corporations Act 2001.
 The Scheme is a for-profit entity for the purpose of preparing the financial statements.